 8.2.3.
 Declaration of Conformance Classes

 The OGC Web API Standards define a collection of modules which can be assembled into a Web API.
 The first question a client will ask when accessing one of these APIs is "what are you?"
 In other words, what modules were used to create you?
-Since implementors have a choice on which modules to use, there is no simple answer.
-The best that can be done is to provide a list of the modules implemented, a declaration of the Conformance Classes.
+Since implementers have a choice on which modules to use, there is no simple answer.
+The best that can be done is to provide a list of the modules implemented - a declaration of the Conformance Classes.

 The list of Conformance Classes is key to understanding and using an OGC Web API.
 So it is important that they are easy to access.
 A simple GET using an easily constructed URL is all that should be required.
 Therefore, the path to the Conformance Declaration is fixed.

-Ease of access is also supported by the structure of the Conformance Declaration resource.
-It is a simple list of URIs.
-This is a structure that requires almost no parsing and little interpretation.
-Designed to be accessible to even the simplest client.
+Ease of access is also supported by the structure of the Conformance Declaration resource which is a simple list of URIs.
+This is a structure that requires almost no parsing and little interpretation and is designed to be accessible to even the simplest client.

 Operation